Plutonomicon/cardano-transaction-lib/doc/balancing.md

 ## Balancer constraints

-CTL allows tweaking the default balancer behavior by letting the user impose constraints on the UTxO set that is used in the process (`balanceTxWithConstraints`):
+The default transaction balancer used in CTL (`defaultBalancer` / `defaultBalancerErr`) allows users to adjust its behavior by imposing various constraints:

 - Using arbitrary address as user's own (for transaction balancing): `mustUseUtxosAtAddresses` / `mustUseUtxosAtAddress`
 - Providing additional UTxOs to use: `mustUseAdditionalUtxos`